jantman/workstation-bootstrap/README.md

 -----

 1. Deploy your modules/manifests: ``r10k deploy environment -p``
-2. Run puppet: ``puppet apply /etc/puppet/environments/production/manifests/site.pp``
+2. ``alias puppetize='puppet apply /etc/puppet/environments/production/manifests/site.pp'``
+3. ``puppetize``
-3. Iterate as needed.
+4. Iterate as needed.
+Re-run occasionally.
+5. If you don't make any root (or outside your homedir) changes outside of puppet, ever, you'll always be able to rebuild your machine after failure or when you get a new one.
+   Now you can finally stop backing up everything but your homedir (and your github, of course...).